DOWNLOAD OUR POPULAR NOVOS LONGEVITY DIET POSTER HERE:

 There are countless diets.
 Which one should you choose?

-How do you see the forest from the trees with all these diets, which oftentimes contradict each other?
+How do you see the forest for the trees with all these diets, which oftentimes contradict each other?

 The problem with most diets